codefreak/codefreak-cloud-companion/README.md

 Current Features:
 * Download/Upload files
+* List and watch project files on the server

 ## Context
 The companion is used for Code FREAK's *Cloud Workspaces* feature which allows writing code in your browser and running